FLAC: Encoding and decoding

 The FLAC encoding algorithm consists of multiple stages.
 In the first stage, the input audio is split into blocks.
 If the audio contains multiple channels, each channel is encoded separately as a subblock.
 The encoder then tries to find a good mathematical approximation of the block, either by fitting a simple polynomial, or through general linear predictive coding.
 A description of the approximation, which is only a few bytes in length, is then written.
 Finally, the difference between the approximation and the input, called residual, is encoded using Rice coding.
 In many cases, a description of the approximation and the encoded residual takes up less space than using pulse-code modulation.

 The decoding process is the reverse of encoding.
 The compressed residual is first decoded.
 The description of the mathematical approximation is then used to calculate a waveform.
 The result is formed by adding the residual and the calculated waveform.
 As FLAC compresses losslessly, the decoded waveform is identical to the waveform before encoding.

 For two-channel stereo, the encoder may choose to joint-encode the audio.
 The channels are transformed into a side channel, which is the difference between the two input channels, and a mid channel, the sum of the two input channels.
 In place of a mid channel, the left channel or the right channel may be encoded instead, which is sometimes more space-efficient.

 Even though the reference encoder uses a single block size for the whole stream, FLAC allows the block size in samples to vary per block.

 Compression

 The amount of compression is determined by various parameters, including the order of the linear prediction model and the block size.
 Regardless of the amount of compression, the original data can always be reconstructed perfectly.

-For user's convenience, the reference implementation defines 9 compression levels, which are presets of the more technical parameters to the encoding algorithm.
+For the user's convenience, the reference implementation defines 9 compression levels, which are presets of the more technical parameters to the encoding algorithm.
 The levels are labeled from 0 to 8, with higher numbers resulting in a higher compression ratio, at the cost of compression speed.
 The meaning of each compression level varies by implementation.

 FLAC is optimized for decoding speed at the expense of encoding speed.
 A benchmark has shown that, while there is little variation in decoding speed as compression level increases, beyond the default compression level 5, the encoding process takes up considerably more time with little space saved compared to level 5.